jStimpert0430/Fvwm99/README.md

 Fvwm99 is a standalone port of the theme found in my main Fvwm theme engine package, Fvwm-StarterKit(https://github.com/jStimpert0430/fvwm-StarterKit) for those who are simply interested in a feature rich Win2k theme for Fvwm, and maybe not the entire themeset and toolkit provided by the full vertsion.

 This theme includes and runs on a built in core of the Fvwm-StarterKit theme engine and carries with it a lot of the same modular dynamic functionality.
-(Dynamic modules, styling, and colorsets).
+(Dynamic modules, styling, and colorsets, scrolling desktop).

  If you are interested in more themes.
 Please consider checking out the main project, It includes this theme and a galaxy of other choices and the toolkits to build your own.